Pro sports foundations get poor marks from charity watchdog

 Only those foundations supported by Toronto-based teams — the Blue Jays, Maple Leafs and Raptors — scored two stars.

-The report criticizes how much the foundations spend on fundraising, relative to what goes toward charitable causes.
+The report criticizes how much some of the foundations spend on fundraising, relative to what goes toward charitable causes.

 It found, for example, that for each dollar raised by the Calgary Flames Foundation only 30 cents goes to a charitable cause.
 On the high end, Maple Leaf Sports & Entertainment — owner of the Leafs and the Raptors — and the Vancouver Canucks for Kids Fund are in line with other charities, in the 70-cents range.